Starting a blog is still one of the best online businesses you can create today.

-No this isn’t a scam.
+No, this isn’t a scam.
 By signing up using one of the links on the page, I get a commission.
-In the return, I’m giving back by helping you get set up at no additional cost.
+In return, I’m giving back by helping you get set up at no additional cost.

-No need to figure out which theme to choose or plugins to use.
+No need to figure out which theme or plugins to use.

-After you place your Bluehost order, I give you access to my free course.
+After you place your Bluehost order, I will give you access to my free course.

 All you need to do is use my signup form.

 NOTE: You must order from my Bluehost link to get my free bonuses.
 If you order from another source, I will not install your blog for free.